Fula language: Vowels

+Short /i e o u/ vowel sounds can also be realized as [ɪ ɛ ɔ ʊ].

 Morphology

 Fula is based on verbonominal roots, from which verbal, noun, and modifier words are derived.
 It uses suffixes (sometimes inaccurately called infixes, as they come between the root and the inflectional ending) to modify meaning.
 These suffixes often serve the same purposes in Fula that prepositions do in English.

 Noun classes

 The Fula or Fulfulde language is characterized by a robust noun class system, with 24 to 26 noun classes being common across the Fulfulde dialects.
-Noun classes in Fula are abstract categories with some classes having semantic attributes that characterize a subset of that class’ members, and others being marked by a membership too diverse to warrant any semantic categorization of the class’ members.
+Noun classes in Fula are abstract categories with some classes having semantic attributes that characterize a subset of that class' members, and others being marked by a membership too diverse to warrant any semantic categorization of the class' members.
 For example, classes are for stringy, long things, and another for big things, another for liquids, a noun class for strong, rigid objects, another for human or humanoid traits etc. Gender does not have any role in the Fula noun class system and the marking of gender is done with adjectives rather than class markers.
 Noun classes are marked by suffixes on nouns.
 These suffixes are the same as the class name, though they are frequently subject to phonological processes, most frequently the dropping of the suffix's initial consonant.

 The table below illustrates the class name, the semantic property associated with class membership, and an example of a noun with its class marker.
-Classes 1 and 2 can be described as personal classes, classes 3-6 as diminutive classes, classes 7-8 as augmentative classes, and classes 9-25 as neutral classes.
+Classes 1 and 2 can be described as personal classes, classes 3–6 as diminutive classes, classes 7–8 as augmentative classes, and classes 9–25 as neutral classes.
 It is formed on the basis of McIntosh's 1984 description of Kaceccereere Fulfulde, which the author describes as "essentially the same" as David Arnott's 1970 description of the noun classes of the Gombe dialect of Fula.
 Thus, certain examples from Arnott also informed this table.